mustafadeel/auth0-ui-components/README.md

 **What it provides:**

-- 🌐 **Internationalization (i18n)**: Translation functions and utilities for multi-language support
+- 📦 **Internal Services**: Handles all API logic for "My Account" and "My Org" components, using the "My Account" and "My Org" SDKs.
-- 🔌 **API Services**: HTTP client utilities with error handling for Auth0 API interactions
+- 🌐 **Internationalization (i18n)**: Contains all translation files for multi-language support and utils.
-- 🔐 **MFA Services**: Multi-factor authentication utilities including enrollment, confirmation, and factor management
+- 🛡️ **Schema Validation**: Defines and maintains types for schema validation.
-- 🛠️ **Shared Types**: TypeScript type definitions used across all packages
+- 🛠️ **Shared Utilities**: Provides shared functions, TypeScript types, and theme management utilities.

 ### `packages/react/`